 Chandler’s study certainly reflects my own reading development.
 All through my childhood I escaped into the worlds King created.
 I primed that book pump and got back more than I gave.
-By the time I was 13, he wasn’t Stephen King anymore, but “Uncle Steve,” the gentle, sarcastic counselor that spoke to me with a wink in his introduction to each book.
+By the time I was 13, he wasn’t Stephen King anymore, but “Uncle Stevie,” the gentle, sarcastic counselor that spoke to me with a wink in his introduction to each book.

 To avoid bullies in high school, I spent my lunches in the library reading his novels.
-Uncle Steve was so prolific that I never ran out of stuff to read.
+Uncle Stevie was so prolific that I never ran out of stuff to read.
 More importantly, his ideas were influential, helping me begin to comprehend why there were bullies and how to empathize with them.
-I could “hear” Uncle Steve in between the lines in his fiction.
+I could “hear” Uncle Stevie in between the lines in his fiction.
 He was a role model at a time when I needed one the most.

 Several literary critics have since argued that King’s works are examinations of American society, morality and personal ethics.
 His point of view as a post-war Baby Boomer is critical of his own generation’s failures.
 “Pet Semetary” for instance was one of his first books to start with a seemingly happy family, but demonstrated the dysfunction lying below their domestic veneer.
 Published at a time when religious and family conservatism was on the rise, King was offering an alternative view of the American family and social corruption.
 Because King’s horrors are culturally symbolic, they can have a cathartic effect for modern American readers.
 That was my experience too, as I grew up trying to make sense of the rapidly changing world around me.

-When I went to college I wanted to be like Uncle Steve … I wanted to write.
+When I went to college I wanted to be like Uncle Stevie … I wanted to write.
 My fiction professor — a novelist himself — wasn’t thrilled by my output.
 After writing an awful short story about a hitchhiker getting a lift from a monster disguised as a matronly salad chef, my professor and I had a little office-hours meeting.
 I assumed he was one of the “book snobs” King later referred to in Hearts in Atlantis, someone who read for the words instead of the story.
 In retrospect, I think he genuinely wanted to help me be a better writer.
 Naïvely, I told him I wanted to write like Stephen King.
 His response was, “Well … some of the things King’s written are okay.”

 I took that professor’s authoritative words as gospel, thinking I’d been foolish all those years and Stephen King was just an “okay” writer who sold paperbacks at the grocery to those who didn’t know any better.
 I took a C in the class and decided I didn’t have what it took to write.